DataDog/hiring-engineers/answers.md

 - _Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state._
 - _When this monitor sends you an email notification, take a screenshot of the email that it sends you._

-**The monitor message using the message template variables to send relevant information per the alert**
+**The monitor message using the message template variables to send relevant information per the alert.**

 - <img src="https://datadog-examples.s3.us-east-2.amazonaws.com/3.2+VisualizingData+-+Email+template.png" width="600">

-**Email message example of a warning**
+**Email message example of a warning.**

 - <img src="https://datadog-examples.s3.us-east-2.amazonaws.com/3.3+VisualizingData+-+Email+Example.png" width="600">